How to Make Foaming Soap + Dispenser Ideas

 Instructions

-- Use a regular recycled pump or foaming pump, depending on the ratio of soap to water you used to pump the soap out of your jar (or simply recycle an old soap container).
+- Pour the mixture into a container with a foaming pump and pump the soap out of your jar (or simply recycle an old soap container).

-- Use for washing both hands and dishes - it's biodegradable and skin-friendly.
+- Use for washing both hands and dishes – with natural soaps it's both biodegradable and skin-friendly.

 Disclosure: affiliate links in this article will earn commission based on sales, but it doesn’t change your price.
 Click here to read my full disclaimer and advertising disclosure.